Memex Web

 It’s designed to be the best place to build data apps: a fast, delightful workflow for creating interactive apps with an integrated preview and one-click publishing.

-Today, Memex Web is optimized around a Streamlit + Python stack.
-Think of that as the “default engine,” not a constraint: Streamlit and Python are flexible enough to power a wide range of data apps—from internal dashboards and KPI explorers to lightweight tools, workflows, and interactive reports.
+Today, Memex Web supports two tech stacks: Streamlit + Python (the default) and HTML + Python (FastAPI).
+Both are optimized for building data apps—from internal dashboards and KPI explorers to lightweight tools, workflows, and interactive reports.

 How Memex Web works